barbaraeguche/pawsitive/readme.md

 - next authentication

 ## .env file 📄
+this project requires an `.env` file in the root directory.

+rename the `.env.example` file to `.env`, and update it with the necessary values.

+ensure this file is configured properly and not committed to version control.

 ## running the project 🏁
 to get the project up and running on your local machine, follow these steps: